s-pietz/s-pietz.github.io/README.md

 To see more images and graphs I created to help me answer and represent these questions, don't forget to check out the full analysis [here](https://s-pietz.github.io/BioStatisticsAnalysis/GreatLakesFish.html).

+## Work with the Replication of Origin Project
+I applied my knowledge using code to tackle my first real bioinformatics application.
+This project involved working through 4 different notbeooks called Intro to R for Bioinformatics, and Finding the Replication Origin, Parts I, II, and III.
+What was unique about this project was that we each were assigned a group to work with over several weeks to complete the replication origin project.
+I was able to colloaborate with my group-mates and connect our work to a shared GitHub repository.
+My group was named the Bioinformatics Finatics!

+The main purpose of these notebooks was to identify the location of the replication origin within a genome.
+I was able to apply the techniques I've learned from previous notebooks to help analyse the random genomes that I've generated as well as real bacterial genomes.
+I thought it was very interesting how I could take was I learned in my Biology classes and connect it to using code and statistics, which I have never done before!
+I used code to search for frequent genetic sbstrings that signal replication to DNA polymerase.
+Next, I learned to narrow down the area in which I was searching for the replication origin.
+In order to solve this, I exploited properties of genetic transcription and mutations, which I just learned about in my genetics class!

+If you're interested, you can see how I worked through each notebook and view my full analayis of the Replication Origin Project [here](

 ## THE END